ant-design/ant-design-charts/README.md

 ### License

-TechCharts is available under the License MIT.
+Charts is available under the License MIT.

 ## 开发